JasonSwindle/ecs-local-dns-cache/README.md

 ### Step 1

-- Run the Daemon set `ecs-local-dns-cache.taskdef.json`.
+- Run `ecs-local-dns-cache.taskdef.json` as a Daemon service.

 ### Step 2